 - proof that the trip is for a legitimate purpose and is of a reasonable length

-U.S. citizens must present a valid U.S. passport to enter and leave the United States.
-Although U.S. authorities do not formally require dual nationals to carry both a U.S. and a Canadian passport, carrying both documents as proof of citizenship may facilitate both entry into the United States and return to Canada.
+Although U.S. authorities don’t formally require dual nationals to carry both a U.S. and a Canadian passport, carrying both documents as proof of citizenship may facilitate your entry into the United States and your return to Canada.

 Canadian visitors can usually stay in the United States for 6 months without a visa.
 You must declare your intended duration of stay upon entry into the United States.

-In most circumstances, Canadian citizens do not require visitor, business, transit or other visas to enter the United States from Canada but there are some exceptions.
+In most circumstances, Canadian citizens don’t require visitor, business, transit or other visas to enter the United States from Canada but there are some exceptions.

 Canadians Requiring Visas – U.S. Embassy & Consulates in Canada